Vasilis Tsivilikas: Biography

 He was born on January 17, 1942, in Thessaloniki, originated from Domnista and Megalo Chorio Evrytanias.
 He was the first child of his family that later additionally had two daughters.
 His sister Eleni Tsivilika is an archaeologist of National Archaeological Museum of Athens, with excavations in Crete and Cyclades.
-His father was a shopkeeper, provided for his family a comfortable life and loved theater.
+His father, a shopkeeper, provided for his family a comfortable life and loved theater.

-He studied in the American College of Thessaloniki "Anatolia".
+He studied at the American College of Thessaloniki "Anatolia".
 His professors there urged him to engage with acting, initially by participating in school's theatrical team.
-After completing his undergraduate courses he was accepted in the School of English Language and Literature, which dropped out to move in Athens and to eventually move forward professionally with acting.
+After completing his undergraduate courses he was accepted into the School of English Language and Literature, from which he dropped out to move to Athens and to eventually move forward professionally with acting.

 After a failed attempt to be accepted in Theatro Technis, he eventually studied acting in the acting school of Pelos Katselis.

 His first theatrical performance was in 1965 at Nea Ionia.
 Two years later Karolos Koun invited him to Theatro Technis.
 In early 1970s he got involved with satire plays and in the mid-1970s with prose.

 70s was the decade he first appeared in cinema.
-The first movie he appeared was I theia mou, i hipissa by Alekos Sakellarios.
+The first movie he appeared in was I theia mou, i hipissa by Alekos Sakellarios.

 On February 29, 2012, at the age of 70, he had a heart complication and died during his transfer to Sismanogleio General Hospital.

-He was married to lawyer Aliki Tsivilika and father of one son and one daughter.
+He was married to lawyer Aliki Tsivilika and was father of one son and one daughter.

-He was performing in theater until his last day, at the play "I zoi podilato".
+He performed in theater until his last day, at the play "I zoi podilato".